customer-transaction-woman-shop-cdp

 Standardizing CDP

-The committee writes as follows: “The [CDP] will simplify management, integration, and interoperability between solutions providing services like Web Content Management, CRM, BigData, Machine Learning, Digital Marketing, and Data Management Platforms.”
+The committee aims to simplify management, integration, and interoperability between solutions providing services like Web Content Management, CRM, Big Data, Machine Learning, Digital Marketing, and Data Management Platforms.

-See also: Headless CMS explained »
+See also: Headless CMS Explained »

 Apache UNOMI